-The purpose of this programme is not to provide an entry into achieving a full degree or interim award.
+This programme is not intended to provide an entry into achieving a full degree or interim award.
 The programme is a vehicle for structured learning to supplement training and CPD needs.

 Entry Requirements

 Students are required to be 18 years or over at the start of their programme.